k2view-academy/K2View-Academy/articles/38_bi_integration/99_WebReportsXML.md

 ### Allow Direct Access to Exago

 The BI application can either be invoked directly via the URL or by the REST call from the hosting application.
-As part of Fabric-BI integration, the BI application must be invoked by the REST call, thus the following flag is set to False in **BI Admin** > **General** > **Main Settings**:
+As part of Fabric-BI integration solution, the BI application must be invoked by the REST call only in order to secure the access to the BI data.
+Thus the following flag must be set to False in **BI Admin** > **General** > **Main Settings**:

 ![image](images/99_allow_dir_access.PNG)